etothe2pii/alexa_skill_squat/README.md

 Which will generate a `southern.npz` file.

 ### Generating Audio

+**So, I can't get this to work outside of my initial environment.
+I know I did a lot of messing with the package and some of the files, but it's not super clear what I did.
+This is about as close as I can get before the submission deadline.**

 This is the most time consuming part of the whole thing, at least for my computer.
 If you have a lot of compute available, the bottleneck may be the AVS client.
 We can do this using the generate.py script.
 This, for example, is using a single southern accent.
 We can pass any number of voices to the generate.py script for it to generate samples.